 Frederick Clarkson describes a shift in organization among the Christian Right from the prominent national organizations of Falwell and Dobson to a decentralized constellation of ministers and commentators far less well known to the mainstream.
 “Rumblings of Theocratic Violence” provides a detailed rundown of their activities and explains why they merit close attention: [more inside]

+If someone mentions the state of Jefferson that existed in an alternate universe, the question should be: which one?
 The western neighbor of the Kansas Territory, the eastern portion of Texas, the later effort to split off a western portion of Texas, or the new state composed of parts of Oregon and California? [more inside]

 Why “Libertarian” Defenses of the Confederacy and “States’ Rights” are Incoherent

 There is a strain of libertarian contrarianism that holds that the Confederate States of America were within their “rights” to secede from the Union.
 Such contrarianism on this particular topic is detrimental to the larger cause of liberty because the logic of this argument relies upon relinquishing individual rights to the whim of the state.
 Indeed, as there is no legal or moral justification for supporting the Confederacy in the Civil War, it is impossible that there could be a libertarian one.[more inside]

 Call it municipal disobedience: communities like Sugar Hill, New Hampshire, are defying laws they deem illegitimate.

 The White House's petitions website has garnered over 100,000 signatures to "Peacefully grant the State of Texas to withdraw from the United States of America and create its own NEW government."
 Many signatures are from people not living in Texas. [more inside]

 Would the Northern and Southern United States be better off making it official (again)?
 Chuck Thompson thinks so .